 Bulldog Bytes is an outreach program for Mississippi students and teachers established at Mississippi State University (MSU) in 2013 by Dr. Sarah Lee and software engineering student Ms. Rian Walker.
 The program was initially funded through the National Center for Women & Information Technology's AspireIT program.

-Bulldog Bytes has partnered with the National Security Agency’s GenCyber program and AspireIT to provide a platform for cybersecurity and computing education outreach for PK-12 students and teachers in Mississippi.
+Bulldog Bytes has partnered with the National Science Foundation/National Security Agency’s GenCyber program and AspireIT to provide a platform for cybersecurity and computing education outreach for PK-12 students and teachers in Mississippi.

 Facilitated through the Mississippi Computing and Cybersecurity Equitable Education Space (MSuCCEEDS) housed at MSU, the project based curriculum introduces students to a diverse set of computing professionals and enables them to learn: